kart027/IEEE_Useragent/README.md

-For Live demo got ot https://usergenrator.onrender.com/
+For Live demo go to https://usergenrator.onrender.com/